JakeC007/JakeC007.github.io/_posts/2020-08-20-a-guide-to-gre-prep.md

 * An essay where you must analyze an argument (30 min)
 * Two sections of verbal questions that contain 20 questions each (30 or 35 min per section)
 * Two sections of quantitative questions that contain 20 questions each  (30 or 35 min per section)
-* An experimental section of either Verbal or quantitative (35 min)
+* An experimental section of either verbal or quantitative (35 min)

 All told its is somewhere between a three and four hour experience.